Terms of Service

 We charge three different types of usage fees for the Services:

 Monthly Recurring Fees.
-Some Services, like the Fi Basics, are available for a monthly recurring fee.
+Some Services, like calls & texts, are available for a monthly recurring fee.
 For any Services with a recurring monthly fee, those fees must be paid in advance of the month in which you will receive the Services.
 If a monthly recurring fee for a Service that you have subscribed to is changed, the change will be effective at the next billing cycle, and you will receive notification of the pending change.

 One-Time Fees.
 Some Services, like calls from the United States to other countries, are available for a specific fee or rate per use.
 We will bill one-time charges in the next billing cycle following your authorization of such charges.
 There may be some instances, due to delay in our systems, where the charges appear in a later billing cycle.